 This blog entry is NOT for people who are in, or were in, an affair and purposely tell their Affair Partner’s spouse about the affair – whether it’s dead or not.
 That’s mean.
 Vicious.
 And a horrible betrayal of your Affair Partner, no matter what happens.
 I know because this happened to me.
 She thought by telling my wife that my wife would throw me out (and into her arms).
 It backfired.
 Drastically.
 Instead, I terminated things with her immediately and I will never forgive her for this and other vicious things she did and lies she told me.
 If you are the Other Man or Other Woman, you have no right to do that and it’s a stain on your character or maturity if you do it or contemplating it.
 Revenge is a bad idea.
 Don’t do it.

-No, this blog entry is for the Betrayed Spouse who is contemplating telling the spouse of their spouse’s Affair Partner.
-I know the embittered, mean-spirited, will-always-be-the-victim Betrayed Spouse community is going to jump up and yell, “HELL, YES!!
+This blog entry is for the Betrayed Spouse who is contemplating telling the spouse of their spouse’s Affair Partner.
+I know that many of the particularly bitter Betrayed Spouses will jump up and yell, “HELL, YES!!
 TELL THEM!
 THEY DESERVE THE TRUTH!”, no matter what the circumstances.
 Heck, I even saw some advice on one of those message boards where a newbie innocently asked if she should “expose” the affair to the spouse, and everyone else, MONTHS after her husband left her for his affair partner.
+The man is gone.
 The “expert’s” response on this nasty “marital recovery” message board?
 “Yes, do it immediately.
 Without warning and inflict as much damage as possible.”
 Does this sound like good advice to you?

-But do they really deserve to be told?
+So does the spouse of your spouse’s affair partner (assuming there is one) deserve to be told what occurred?
 Need to be told?
 SHOULD be told?
 What is the true motivation of the Betrayed Spouse in telling someone else’s spouse about an affair?
 In this case, wasn’t it purely for purposes of revenge?
 To get back at the person who was your spouse’s Affair Partner.
 Isn’t that really the reason most of the time?

 Let’s assume a couple things in this scenario:

-1) the Betrayed Spouse in this case is not a close friend of the spouse of the person their spouse cheated with and is someone who doesn’t know about what’s happened).
+1) The Betrayed Spouse in this case is not a close friend of the spouse of the person their spouse cheated with and is someone who doesn’t know about what’s happened.
 Because if you are a friend, then it’s impossible not to disclose the information.
 After all, you have to be around them from time to time and to hold this secret in will erode the friendship and yes you do owe it to a friend to tell them that their marriage is serious danger.
 And if they are a friend, and it comes out anyway, they will be incensed that you didn’t tell them yourself.
-Ok.
-Fair enough.

-2) Also assume that the affair is already over — because “exposure” of an affair currently happening is the best way to kill it off and yes then you might tell the other spouse in an effort to save your own marriage.
+2) The affair is already over — because “exposure” of an affair currently happening is the best way to kill it off and yes then you might tell the other spouse in an effort to save your own marriage.
 But this affair is already over.
 For months maybe.
 Or even years.
 You are certain it’s over and your Wayward Spouse is clearly no longer in contact with their affair partner.

-However, there are also some serious downsides to spilling the beans and real dangers.
+THE CONS: There are also some serious downsides to spilling the beans and real dangers to yourself, and other ethical considerations.

 1. Telling the Other Spouse may make you feel better, but you don’t have the right to do it.
 As Katie Lercsh wrote (someone who is very knowledgeable on the subject and has written extensively),